Certificates in eduroam

 Working with the 'Certificate (w/ issuer after), PEM encoded' file, scroll down and delete the third (end) certificate, this is the USERTrust CA intermediate - this is not needed.

-You now have a certificate file with the necessary issuing certificate chain - you should not include a CA root certificate
+You now have a certificate file with the necessary issuing certificate chain (which does not include the CA root certificate).

 This can now be imported into your RADIUS servers.
-And you can then configure your PEAP etc Network Profile/Connection Profile etc to use this.
+And you can then configure your PEAP etc Network Profile/Connection Profile/config file etc to use this.

 Preparing the individual certificates for use with CAT:

-With Notepad open the server certificate chain file you have just edited and select and copy the second certificate.
-Paste this into a new file and save, this is the Geant OV RSA CA 4 intermediate certificate.
+Using e.g. Notepad open the server certificate chain file you have just edited and select and copy the second certificate, which is the Geant OV RSA CA 4 intermediate certificate.
+Paste this into a new file and save.

-Assuming that you will be using the USERTrust RSA Certification Authority root certificate the issuing certification authority certificate is the cert you can download from https://crt.sh/?id=1199354
+Assuming that you will be using the USERTrust RSA Certification Authority root certificate, this issuing certification authority certificate can be downloaded from https://crt.sh/?id=1199354.

 You will now have the following and are ready to upload these to CAT: